oblinger/spotlight-commander/readme.md

 By continuously telling spotlight what name the user already has for each item, we allow SPOTLIGHT to remember how a user thinks about all of their stuff, rather than forcing a USER to try to remember where stuff is.

+# Installation

+Double click on the SpotlightCommander.app file.

 # Basic Usage

 Operating at the speed of thought.

-- Think of (or invent) a name for the 'place' (url,doc,etc.) you want to open.
+- Think of (or invent) a name for the 'place' (url,doc,etc.) you want the computer to 'go'.

 - Type that name into spotlight.
 (Press Command-space to open spotlight)